 Addressing the issue of overfishing in international waters—those areas beyond any one country’s jurisdiction—requires having a complete understanding of who is fishing, what they’re fishing, and where they’re catching it.
 Collecting this information in a reliable way has applications for science and research, as well as policy and management.
 It can even be used to ensure legal trade.

-A pilot project in the Atlantic Ocean demonstrated that electronic monitoring is a cost-effective way to improve the transparency of fishing activities.
+A pilot project that concluded in 2019 demonstrated electronic monitoring is a cost-effective way to improve the transparency of fishing activities in the Atlantic Ocean.

 The Project Electronic monitoring on tuna boats